Thermal Shock in Coffee: 8 Things You Should Know

 These by-products of microbial biosynthesis are precursors of volatile aromatic compounds that will ultimately be responsible for giving coffee its acidity, body, flavor and aroma characteristics.

-The wine industry has studied for years the fermentation processes and the way in which temperature can be controlled in order to obtain characteristic and desirable flavors and aromas.
+The wine industry has studied for years the fermentation processes and how temperature can be controlled to obtain characteristic and desirable flavors and aromas.

 Temperature affects the sensory profile of fermented beverages